The square of a Hamilton cycle in randomly perturbed graphs: Proof of auxiliary lemmas

 The next step is to find random edges between the copies in $\cH$.
 For that we will consider a directed auxiliary graph $\overline{F}$ with vertex set $\cH$ where, given $H,H' \in \cH$, with $H$ on $u_1,\dots,u_k$ and $H'$ on $u_1',\dots,u_k'$, the pair $(H,H')$ is an edge of $\overline{F}$ if and only if $u_ku_1'$ is a random edge and $V(H) \cup V(H')$ have many common neighbours in $V$ in the graph $G$.
 This will allow us to connect $H$ to $H'$ with a random edge, while also giving many choices for vertices from $V$ to turn this into the square of a path on $2k+1$ vertices (c.f.~Figure~\ref{fig_connectHH'}).
 We will use a random greedy procedure to find a long directed path $D$ in $\overline{F}$ that covers most of $\cH$, which is possible by the properties of $\cH$ and our choice of $p \ge C n^{-1}$.
 Additionally, we can guarantee that we will later be able to extend this into the square of a path using any subset of vertices $V' \subset V$ of the right size.
 We denote the first and last copy of the path $D$ by $H_x'$ and $H_y'$, respectively.

 In the next step, we take care of the set $Z$ of those vertices in $U_1 \cup \dots \cup U_k$ that are not covered by any copy of $H^{(k)}$ from $\cH$.
-We will absorb each vertex $z \in Z$ into the square of a short path, using four vertices from $V$, two copies of $H^{(k)}$ in $\cH \setminus V(D)$, and random edges within $V$ (c.f.~Figure~\ref{fig_HC2_k3_2}).
-In fact, we will be able to do that simultaneously for each vertex in $Z$, while also covering all copies of $H^{(k)}$ in $\cH \setminus V(D)$, and using only two squares of paths, one from $H_x$ to $H_x'$ and one from $H_y'$ to $H_y$.
+We will absorb each vertex $z \in Z$ into the square of a short path, using four vertices from $V$, two copies of $H^{(k)}$ in $\cH \setminus V(D)$ and random edges within $V$ (c.f.~Figure~\ref{fig_HC2_k3_2}).
+In fact, we will be able to do that simultaneously for each vertex in $Z$, by constructing two squares of paths, one from $H_x$ to $H_x'$ and one from $H_y'$ to $H_y$, which contain all vertices of $Z$ and all copies of $H^{(k)}$ in $\cH \setminus V(D)$.

-In the final step, we will find a perfect matching between the edges $(H,H')$ of $D$ and the remaining vertices of $V$, where we will make sure that the sizes of the two sets we want to match are the same.
+In the final step, we will find a perfect matching between the edges $(H,H')$ of $D$ and the remaining vertices of $V$, while making sure that the sizes of the two sets we want to match are the same.
 A vertex $v \in V$ can be matched to $(H,H')$ if and only if $u_k,u_{k-1},u_1',u_2'$ are neighbours of $v$ in $G$ (with the labelling of the vertices of $H,H'$ as above).
 This matching will close the gap between the two copies $H$ and $H'$ for each edge $(H,H')$ of $D$ with a vertex $v$ from $V$.
 This will give the square of a path from $H_x'$ to $H_y'$ and, together with the other pieces from $H_x$ to $H_x'$ and from $H_y$ to $H_y'$, we will get the square of a Hamilton path with the correct end-tuples.
-Ultimately, the shape of this square of the path is as illustrated in Figure~\ref{fig_HC2_k3}, where the segments between $H_x$ and $H_{x'}$ and between $H_{y'}$ and $H_y$ (resp. between $H_{x'}$ and $H_{y'}$) are obtained by repeatedly inserting Figure~\ref{fig_HC2_k3_2} (resp.
-Figure~\ref{fig_connectHH'}) several times.
+Ultimately, the shape of this square of the path is as illustrated in Figure~\ref{fig_HC2_k3}, where the segments between $H_x$ and $H_{x'}$ and between $H_{y'}$ and $H_y$ (resp.~between $H_{x'}$ and $H_{y'}$) are obtained by repeatedly inserting Figure~\ref{fig_HC2_k3_2} (resp.~Figure~\ref{fig_connectHH'}) several times.
 We will now turn to the details of the argument.